qatshana/Cool.AI/README.md

 ![alt text](https://github.com/qatshana/Cool.AI/blob/master/images/End-to-End-System.png)

-##Installation
+## Installation

 The file, requirement.txt, contains the python package dependencies for this project.
 Installation can be performed via

 pip install -r requirement.txt

 ## Input Data
-I used EnergyPlus to simulate a 2 Zone Data Center with two cooling systems (see picture below) and 6 different inputs (3 for each cooling system)
-Output data from simulation is saved in the data folder
+I used EnergyPlus to generate the data for a single zone data center in San Francisco with one cooling system and 3 setpoint for control.
+Below are the charts for distribution of outside temp and data center server load

 ![alt text](https://github.com/qatshana/Cool.AI/blob/master/images/OutsideTemp.png)
 ![alt text](https://github.com/qatshana/Cool.AI/blob/master/images/ITU_Load.png)